 Larger systems generate more electricity, but payback stays broadly similar because savings scale with size.

-Real Solar Panel ROI Example (UK)
+Real Solar Panel Savings Example (UK)

 One CRG Direct customer running a hot tub recovered over 10% of their system cost within nine months.

-Why their ROI was higher:
+Why their savings were higher:

 If you want similar modelling, get a custom solar quote →.

-Key Factors That Change Solar ROI
+Key Factors That Change Solar Savings

 **System size **A 6kW system generates more savings than a 3kW system.